bluamekgd/pretty-ls/README.md

 # pretty ls

-A pretty ls replacement **made in Rust 🏳️‍🌈**, inspired by the nushell ls.
+A pretty ls replacement **made in ~200 lines of Rust 🏳️‍🌈**, inspired by the nushell ls.

 ## Roadmap